robcasloz/robcasloz.github.io/index.md

 value](https://www.ericsson.com/research-blog/outperforming-state-art-compilers-unison/).

 Other areas of interest are software testing and verification.
-I am always open to broaden the scope of my research, so do not hesitate [contacting me](/contact.html) with exciting research ideas!
+I am always open to broaden the scope of my research, so do not hesitate to [contact me](/contact.html) with exciting research ideas!